Cigaras/IPTV.bundle/README.md

 Working/not working protocols:
 * [HTTP](http://en.wikipedia.org/wiki/HTTP_Live_Streaming) - should work on all devices natively;
 * [RTSP](http://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) - should work on all devices natively;
-* [RTMP](http://en.wikipedia.org/wiki/Real_Time_Messaging_Protocol) - uses [Plex's hosted RTMP player](http://www.plexapp.com/player/player.php), works on [desktop clients](http://www.plexapp.com/desktop/), but plugin becomes incompatible with most other devices so functionality is disabled by default and plugin will try to play RTMP videos over HTTP protocol (some streams work this way), You can enable it in Preferences, but You need to manualy uncomment a line <string>UseRealRTMP</string> in Info.plist file;
+* [RTMP](http://en.wikipedia.org/wiki/Real_Time_Messaging_Protocol) - uses [Plex's hosted RTMP player](http://www.plexapp.com/player/player.php), works on [desktop clients](http://www.plexapp.com/desktop/), but plugin becomes incompatible with most other devices so functionality is disabled by default and plugin will try to play RTMP videos over HTTP protocol (some streams work this way), You can enable it in Preferences, but You need to manualy uncomment 14th line in Info.plist file to enable "UseRealRTMP";
 * [MMS](http://en.wikipedia.org/wiki/Microsoft_Media_Server) - uses [Plex's hosted Silverlight player](http://www.plexapp.com/player/silverlight.php), did not work on tested devices so functionality is disabled by default and plugin will try to play MMS videos over HTTP protocol, You can enable it in Preferences;

 Planned for the future: